follox42/Learn-OpenGL/README.md

     and fill the triangle or do calculate the colors, it is useful with light, it runs for each pixels.
 6. **Program**
     Just to complete the shader part, when you create a shader you link the source and then link it to a program.
+7. **Index**
+    To avoid repeating ourself the triangles that are connecting, the 2 shared verteces.
+We don't want to store all the same verteces and use extra memory.
+    For this we will juste store unique verteces so 4 for exemple for a rectangle.
+And we will use an index buffer to link the verteces together.
+And refer with their index instead of row verteces.
+    And we will use the glDrawElements instead of glDrawArrays.
+An exemple: *positions[] = {vertex 0,vertex 1, vertex 2, vertex 3}* and then *indices[] = {0, 1, 2, 3, 0, 2}*.
 =======
 1. **Install GLFW.**
    GLFW is a library that will take of creating a window in the os we are currently using so we can focus more on opengl than creating the right window for our os.